 And if that all sounds like too much…

 Do you have any recommendations or tools for better WordPress maintenance?
-Write me a message in the comments below.
+Add your suggestions in the comments below.